 What do the Egyptian eat?
 Mealtime in Egypt.

 Egyptians eat three meals a day.
 Mealtimes are a time of gathering for Egyptians, focused on spending time with their (oftentimes large) families.
 Together they enjoy both the time conversing around the table and the flavorful dishes resulting from hours of patient preparation.

-Fava beans are the central part to a dish known as Ful medame, in which they are first soaked overnight, and then boiled in the morning and served with fried onions, lemon, salt and spices.
+Fava beans are the central part of a dish known as Ful medame, in which they are first soaked overnight, and then boiled in the morning and served with fried onions, lemon, salt, and spices.
 Sometimes it is accompanied by pita bread and eggs.

 This is the largest and most elaborate meal of the day.
 Often the lady of the house spends her morning hours shopping for and preparing the food.

 This meal is typically enjoyed later in the day, around 2-4 pm, when children arrive home from school and spouses return home from work.
 It is a meal featuring hot and filling dishes, and whole families are expected to be seated at the table together.

 Foods that are commonly served for Egypt’s midday meal are Kushari, a dish consisting of rice, noodles, lentils, and a spiced tomato sauce.